 The very first step for this process is to check with your local building office to see what, if any, permits you will need.
 As you are building a structure, you will most likely have to get permitting.
 The same goes with your yurt.
 It will also require permitting depending on local building codes.

 You will probably need to submit plans to the permitting department for approval before you can build.

 Once you have your permitting the next step is to prepare your land for footings, or the foundation.
 You will need to dig down to a minimum depth of 12 inches and must be at least 12 inches below the frost line, which is the depth of soil that freezes in winter.

 The footings also need to be at least 12 inches wide.
-At least two rows of rebar should be ran in the footings to strengthen the concrete.
+At least two rows of rebar should be run in the footings to strengthen the concrete.
 You will need to run forms to make a wall for the framing to sit on.
-Once you have the trench dug, set-up your forms, have set your rebar the next step before pouring the concrete is to have in inspected by your local building inspector.
+Once you have the trench dug, set-up your forms, have set your rebar, the next step before pouring the concrete is to have it inspected by your local building inspector.

 Footings can be dug by hand, or you can hire or rent a mini-excavator which will speed up this step significantly.

 After the footings have set-up you can take the forms down.
 This typically can happen the next day.
 Some warmer areas will set the concrete up very fast and can then have the forms removed that day.
 It really depends on a lot of different factors, but you definitely don’t want to leave them up for too long or it becomes a big project to get them off once the concrete has set for a few days.

 Once the forms are removed you can begin building the rebar grid for your garage floor.
 Again, the requirements for the gird will vary from area to area.
 Check with local building office, they’ll be able to give you the information you need.
 Once you have the rebar set you may be required to have it inspected as well.